atzberg/mlmod/examples/force1/README.md

 <img src="doc_img/force1.png" width="15%">
 </p>

-Simulation using a force that acts on particles from a pytorch model F(X).
+Simulation using a force that acts on particles from a pytorch model $F(X)$.

 To run the simulation for the python mlmod package, use